SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

-System & Web Operation
+System Operation
 ===

-This page explains the details of using system operation and web operation.

-Note: This page is currently under construction.
-We will complete the documentation as soon as possible.

-Basics about Operation
+How to Use System Operations?
 ---

+System operation is a set of pre-defined operation offering support for handling browser or scenarios.

+The usage of system operation is much alike to the web operation.
+You just need to drag & drop a system operation onto a scenario flow or flow, and fill the parameters for the operation.
+However, there are still several differences between the system operation and web operation that you need to know:

-#### Variables in operation
+#### Parameters

+Unlike those in web operation, the parameters in system operation do not have following features:

+* Using parameter option to ignoring or not to ignoring the parameter.
+* Parameter input mode to switch among different querying mode.
+* Alert options to handling alert dialog.

+#### Using Variable

-You can set a variable in format of `{var}` or `%var%` in the parameter field to separate the data and scenario.
-All variables except those set by **Set Value**, **API Call** system operation will become parameters of a flow or scenario.
+* You cannot set a variables in **Variable Name** or **Session Name** parameter.
+These parameters exist in **Set Value**, **API Call** and **Session Control** operation.

-Both in system and web operation,

-* The variable name should be a string with only digits, alphbets, Japanese Charactors, Chinese Charactors and `_`.
-* You can also use variables as part of the value such as `{var1}abc{var2}`.
-* As you can define a variable in a parameter, some validation errors cannot be detected until execution.

-In system operation,

-* You cannot set a variable to a parameter with form of select, such as **Action** in **Navigation Control** operation.
+* As you cannot switch the select typed parameter to query mode in system operations, you cannot set a variable in such kind of fields such as **Action** in **Navigation Control** operation.
-* You cannot set a variable in **Variable Name** or **Session Name** parameter in **Set Value**, **API Call** and **Session Control** operation.
 * You can only use `%var%` format in JSON formatted parameters such as **Matching Rules** in **Assertion** operation.

-#### Ignoring operation in case
+#### Ignoring Parameter and Operation

-If you choose to ignore all the variables you defined in one operation, the operation will be ignored in execution.
-For example, you may define only one variable `{Duration}` for **Sleep Duration** in **Pause Scenario** operation.
-You can bypass this operation if you declare to ignore this variable in the test case.

-In system operation,

-* You cannot ignore those system operation that cannot own variables such as **Navigation Control** operation.
+* You cannot ignore parameters of system operation by ignoring variables, but you can ignore the operation by ignoring all the variables used in the operation.

-How to use Web Operation
----
+* As you cannot use variables in system operations such as **Navigation Control**, **Additional Information** operation, you cannot ignore those operation too.

+#### Errors and evidences

+Each system operation has its own pre-defined errors and evidences.
+Please refer to the specification of all system operations below.

 Operation - Go to URL
 ---